-As of March 31, 2020, the Company had approximately \$1.5 million in its operating bank account, working capital of approximately \$1.4 million, and approximately \$43,000 of interest income available in the Trust Account for the Company's tax obligations, if any.
+As of September 30, 2020, the Company had approximately \$1.0 million in its operating bank account, working capital of approximately \$1.0 million, and approximately \$195,000 of interest income available in the Trust Account for working capital requirements (subject to an annual limit of \$500,000) and/or to pay for the Company's tax obligations, if any.

 The Company's liquidity needs to date have been satisfied through a \$25,000 contribution from the Sponsor in exchange for the issuance of the Founder Shares to the Sponsor, the Note (defined below) of \$200,000 from the Sponsor, and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 On March 13, 2020, the Company repaid the Note in full to the Sponsor.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company with Working Capital Loans (see Note 4).
-As of March 31, 2020, there were no amounts outstanding under any Working Capital Loan.
+As of September 30, 2020, there were no Working Capital Loans outstanding.